OpenNMS/opennms-integration-api/sample/README.md

 # Sample Project
-This project provides samples to development different OpenNMS Integration API Extensions which can be deployed at runtime  to OpenNMS platform as plugins.
+This project provides samples to development different OpenNMS Plugin API Extensions which can be deployed at runtime  to OpenNMS platform as plugins.

 ## UI Extension